 NightTrace is a graphical debugging and performance-analysis tool that works with single and multi-process programs running on one or more CPUs.
 It may be used with Ada, C, and Fortran programs.
-For more information on NightTrace, see Chapter 11 and the NightTrace Manual.
+For more information on NightTrace, see Chapter 11 and the NightTrace User's Guide.